 What It's Like to Be Evaluated by an Algorithm

-Park's experience reflects broader candidate sentiment.
+The sentiment reflects broader candidate attitudes.
 According to surveys, 66% of U.S. adults say they would avoid applying to companies that use AI in hiring decisions.
 More than half would consider not applying if they knew generative AI was involved.

 The numbers suggest something approaching a crisis of trust: 79% want transparency about AI use.
 Only 8% believe AI screening makes hiring fairer.
 38% express explicit concern about algorithmic bias.